Peaceultime/THCrap-GUI/README.md

 You can contribute to the development of this software by adding features from the original software.
 This software is fully translatable, you can refer to the `src/i18n/README.md` to get more informations about the software translation process.
+To launch the application in dev, you just have to install the dependencies using `npm install` and use `npm start` to start.

 ## Tests
 Tests will be add later to the project.
 The priority tests are the translations tests.